 Of chasing after the pleasant and avoiding the unpleasant.

-And sometimes we feel disappointment when we actually get what we are after, not just when we don’t.
+Of feeling disappointment when we actually get what we are after, not just when we don’t.

 Let’s call this phenomena by just one word: expectation.